When you buy through our links, we may earn an affiliate commission. Learn more »

-Champion 2000 Classic Juicer has two variants aimed at household use and commercial application.
+Champion Juicer Classic 2000 Series has two variants aimed at household use and commercial application.
 The household model was already discontinued but the commercial model is still in production and it’s available on their website.

 Household vs Commercial Juicer

 Champion Household Juicer is quite similar to its sibling, the Champion Commercial Juicer.
 There’s basically no difference between the two except that the commercial model was made more powerful to withstand heavy usage.

 This comparison chart says it all.

 |Product Name||Household Juicer||Commercial Juicer|

 |Color Availability||Black, White||Black, White|